GMAT vs GRE

 • GRE is sought after choice for most non-MBA graduate programs, and if one wants to pursue a dual-degree program, GRE is the right choice since many business schools are now accepting GRE scores as well for admissions.
 GRE opens multiple doors and not just to MBA programs

-• If one wants to apply only for management programs then GMAT is likely to be the correct choice.
+• if you are planning to study a management-related course appearing for GMAT is the right option.
 Short listing on schools of your choice also assists in deciding on the best test for the desired program since the schools mention which tests are more suitable for the program that one is applying to.

 • GRE Verbal section vocabulary is considered to be tough for non-English speakers and those who are not familiar with complex literature.
 As for GMAT, it is considered to be tough in the math department.